 How To Make Tartar Sauce

-Here’s my only major tip for you: refrigerate the sauce for at least 30 minutes before serving.
-This will give all the ingredients a chance to mingle, get to know each other, and form a cohesive little party of flavor.
+PRO TIP: Refrigerate the sauce for at least 30 minutes before serving.
+This will give all the ingredients a chance to mingle and create even better flavor.

 Ingredients